nplesa/85tracker/README.md

-# nplesa/85tracker — PHP 8.5 Compatibility Tracker for Laravel 12
+# nplesa/85tracker

-`nplesa/85tracker` is a Laravel 12 package that scans your application for
+Laravel 12 package that scans your application for
 potential issues when upgrading from **PHP 8.4 → PHP 8.5**, including:
 - Detection of deprecated functions
 - Auto-fixing deprecated usages
 - Checking missing PHP extensions